 Who Qualifies for Medicare?

-Medicare eligibility is based on three main criteria:
+Medicare eligibility is generally based on several factors:

-- Medical Condition-Based Eligibility: Those diagnosed with End-Stage Renal Disease (ESRD) or Amyotrophic Lateral Sclerosis (ALS).
+- Medical Condition-Based Eligibility: Individuals with End-Stage Renal Disease (ESRD) or Amyotrophic Lateral Sclerosis (ALS) may qualify under specific conditions

 Understanding Medicare Parts and Their Coverage